Microscope Crew

 Microscopes have helped us see things magnified since the 13th century.
 The invention of the magnifying glass allowed physicists to study the details of objects.
 The magnifying glass further transformed into an optical microscope, and electron microscopes were born after years of hard work and research.
-Various kinds of light microscopes, including compound and stereo microscopes, are light microscopes used in labs and homes nowadays.
+Various kinds of light microscopes, including compound and stereo microscopes, are the microscopes types used in labs and homes nowadays.
 While simple microscopes have applications in telescopes and binoculars.

 Let us tell you about the differences between light microscopes and simple microscopes.